-Adenylyl cyclase (AC) is located on the inner surface of the cellular lipid bilayer.
-AC is activated by a range of signaling molecules through the activation of AC stimulatory G (Gs)-protein-coupled receptors, and inhibited by agonists of AC inhibitory G (Gi)-protein-coupled receptors.
-Variation in the expression of these receptors allows AC activity to be very responsively controlled in different tissue types.
-For example, liver AC activity is more strongly upregulated by extracellular glucagons, while muscle AC reacts more strongly to adrenaline. cAMP decomposition into AMP is catalyzed by phosphodiesterase enzymes. cAMP is involved in the activation of protein kinases and regulates the phosphorylation of a variety of substrates.
-Recent research suggests that cAMP also affects the function of higher-order thinking in the prefrontal cortex through its regulation of ion channels called hyperpolarization-activated cyclic nucleotide-gated (HCN) channels.
+Adenylyl cyclase (AC) resides on the inner surface of the cellular lipid bilayer.
+Signaling molecules activate AC through AC stimulatory G (Gs)-protein-coupled receptors and agonists of AC inhibitory G (Gi)-protein-coupled receptors inhibit AC.
+Variation in the expression of these receptors allows for tight control of AC activity in different tissue types.
+For example, extracellular glucagons more strongly upregulate liver AC activity, while muscle AC reacts more strongly to adrenaline.
+Phosphodiesterase enzymes catalyze cAMP decomposition into AMP. cAMP is involved in the activation of protein kinases and regulates the phosphorylation of a variety of substrates.
+Recent research suggests that cAMP also affects the function of higher-order thinking in the prefrontal cortex by regulating ion channels called hyperpolarization-activated cyclic nucleotide-gated (HCN) channels.

-cGMP synthesis is similarly catalyzed by guanylate cyclase (GC), which converts GTP to cGMP.
-GC is activated by a different set of peptide hormones, including atrial natriuretic factor, while soluble GC is typically activated by nitric oxide to stimulate cGMP synthesis. cGMP is a common regulator of ion channel conductance, glycogenolysis, and cellular apoptosis.
+Guanylate cyclase (GC) catalyzes cGMP synthesis by converting GTP to cGMP.
+Peptide hormones like atrial natriuretic factors activate GC.
+Nitric oxide activates soluble GC to stimulate cGMP synthesis. cGMP is a standard regulator of ion channel conductance, glycogenolysis, and cellular apoptosis.
 It also relaxes smooth muscle tissues, and in blood vessels, relaxation of vascular smooth muscles leads to vasodilation and increased blood flow.